-Not many Nevada exploration wells were drilled from 1907 to the early 1950s, according to Larry Garside, a research geologist for the Nevada Bureau of Mines and Geology.
+Few more Nevada exploration wells were drilled until to the early 1950s, according to Larry Garside, research geologist for the Nevada Bureau of Mines and Geology.

-“Rumors of oil discoveries and plans for oil development abounded in the early 1900s in Reno and several other Nevada towns,” Garside explains.
+“Rumors of oil discoveries and plans for oil development abounded in the early 1900s in Reno and several other Nevada towns,” Garside explained in a 1988 report.
 “Newspapers commonly had articles on the purported favorability of certain regions for oil.”

-Nevada continues to be considered a frontier state for petroleum exploration with 15 small oilfields in three areas of the state: Pine Valley in northern Eureka County, Railroad Valley in northeastern Nye County, and Deadman Creek in Elko County.
+By 2015, Nevada continued to be considered a frontier state for petroleum exploration with 15 small oilfields in three areas of the state: Pine Valley in northern Eureka County, Railroad Valley in northeastern Nye County, and Deadman Creek in Elko County.